- SAP made amazing claims around Vora, which connects HANA to Hadoop.

 Apache Spark is open source (free) technology geared to speed up data queries of unstructured data, but the goal of Vora is to augment, not displace, Spark said Steve Lucas, president of SAP’s Platform Products Group.
 Vora, slated to ship this month, proposes to speed up queries to a company’s various “data lakes” he told Fortune.

-What Fortune is not bringing up is that it is quite unclear what the value is of Vora over spark.
+What Fortune is not bringing up is that it is entirely unclear what the value is of Vora over Spark.

-Secondly, HANA has a very small footprint in Big Data.
+Secondly, HANA has a tiny footprint in Big Data.
 AWS, for instance, does not offer HANA as part of its Big Data offering.
 AWS offers Spark for in-memory caching and optimized execution.
-One can create Spark clusters from the AWS Management Consol, but not Vora and not HANA.
+One can create Spark clusters from the AWS Management Console, but not Vora and not HANA.
 And it is not as if AWS does not offer HANA.
 But they don’t offer it as part of their Big Data offering.
-AWS does offer Vora, but not part of their main AWS offering.
+AWS does offer Vora, but not part of their primary AWS offering.
 Why?

-How Common is HANA and Vora Discussed in Big Data Circles
+How Common are HANA and Vora Discussed in Big Data Circles

 Outside of SAP marketing and sales cycles, Vora and HANA are not discussed when it comes to Big Data.

-Hadoop is an open source database that is a great value and has many tools that work extremely well without the proprietary and highly expensive HANA database.
+Hadoop is an open source database that is a great value and has many tools that work exceptionally well without the proprietary and highly expensive HANA database.